 Your in-branch campaigns will likely be part of much bigger omnichannel campaigns.
 With TV adverts, radio promotions, social media posts, online adverts, OOH displays, and more, the most important thing is to keep everything online or elsewhere, and in-branch, consistent.

 In summary, make sure your branches only have the campaign materials they need.
 Provide crystal clear installation instructions and offer opportunities for them to localise marketing messaging or activities.
-Make sure everything is accurately displayed, and get constant feedback from your branch managers about what works well and what doesn’t.
+Ensure everything is accurately displayed, and get constant feedback from your branches about what works and what doesn’t.

 To learn more about how Colateral streamlines marketing processes for financial institutions, take a look at our website here.